 What Causes Bunions?

-Bunions are caused by improper foot mechanics which causes instability and hypermobility of the first ray of bones which unlocks the structure of the foot and allows the muscles to pull the bones out of position.
+Bunions are caused by improper foot mechanics that lead to instability and hypermobility of the first ray of bones.
+This condition unlocks the structure of the foot and allows muscles to pull the bones out of position.

-Often many doctors believe foot surgery is the only option, however, there are many conservative things you can do to alleviate the pain as well.
-To stop the progression and improve function we include orthotic devices, shoe changes, padding, massages, and foot exercises prescribed by the doctor.
-When conservative options fail, then there are numerous surgical procedures that are available to realign the toe and joint.
+Many doctors believe that foot surgery is the only treatment, but there are many conservative options to alleviate pain.
+To stop the progression of bunions and improve function, orthotic devices, shoe changes, padding, massages, and prescribed exercises can be used.
+When conservative options fail, numerous surgical procedures are available to realign the toe and joint.

 Bunions won't go away, but you can take steps to prevent them from worsening.
 Set up an appointment with a specialist if you experience big toe or foot pain, a bump on the big toe joint, limited movement of the big toe, and difficulty finding shoes that fit.
 As with any medical condition, early detection and treatment are very helpful in managing symptoms.

 For bunions that haven't become severe, you can take a number of steps to slow progression and help alleviate pain.
 These steps may also prevent the development of bunions.

 Finding the right shoe is key.
 Wider shoes will lessen pressure on the bunion and can help reduce redness, swelling, and blisters.
 Wider shoes also place less pressure on the big toe.
 Shoes that are long enough, not sharply pointed, and without elevated heels work best.
 Look for a shoe store with trained personnel who can find the right shoe or help customize it.
 Arch support is also key, as it will help reduce pressure on the bunion.
 Pre-made or custom orthotics will help you manage the symptoms and prevent the bunion from getting worse.

 It's best to wear sandals with arch support that are sufficiently wide rather than flat house slippers at home.